EDMC runs green campaign, plans to make Vikas Marg stretch single-use plastic-free | Law-Order

 The campaign also finds space in the pollution mitigation action plan of the civic body.

-A one-month-long awareness campaign in association with NGO, IPCA (Indian Pollution Control Association) was started on October 1 to declare Vikas Marg, from Laxmi Nagar to Karkari More, as a plastic-free zone, the document said.
+A one-month long awareness campaign in association with NGO, IPCA (Indian Pollution Control Association) was started on October 1 in order to declare Vikas Marg, from Laxmi Nagar to Karkari More, as plastic-free zone, the document said.

-The EDMC had run the 'Say No to Single-Use Plastic' campaign from September 25 to October 2, in all the wards under the leadership of its councilors.
-Under this campaign, waste plastic was collected and residents were made aware of the ill effects of plastic.
+The EDMC had run 'Say No to Single Use Plastic' campaign from September 25 to October 2, in all the wards under the leadership of its councillors.
+Under this campaign, waste plastic was collected and local residents were made aware about the ill-effects of plastic.

-Recently, in a creative initiative, a vertical garden and artworks made of plastic cups and bottles were mounted on walls in New Ashok Nagar ward in east Delhi, aiming to raise awareness on cleanliness and a greener environment.
+Recently, in a creative initiative, a vertical garden and artworks made of plastic cups and bottles were mounted on walls in New Ashok Nagar ward in east Delhi, aiming to raise awareness on cleanliness and greener environment.
+PTI KND SRY ANB ANB

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)